TonyGermaneri/pivot-form/README.md

 Currently pivot-form is pre-alpha software.
 Meaning we use it in production on a daily basis.

+To get a demo running, clone this repository, then drop `./tutorials/sample.html` into your browser.

 There is little or no documentation, more will come as the program matures.
 Formal documentation will follow.

 Take row data